Jenni Roditi MMus Dist. VMTR is a composer, vocal improviser, workshop leader and latterly improvisation director.

 She founded Vocal Tai Chi in 2012 ‘moving voice between heaven and earth’.
 In 2015 she founded TIC TOC Sing, ‘bend the blend’.

-Jenni is on the CEC, Classical Executive Committee at the British Academy of Composers, Songwriters and Authors.
-She recently became a Fellow of the Royal Society of Arts and is an Associate of the Institute of Composing.
+Jenni is on the CC, Classical Committee at the British Academy of Composers, Songwriters and Authors.
+She is is an Associate of the Institute of Composing.

-Jenni has written extensively for the voice, notably two full-length chamber operas; The Descent of Inanna and Siddhartha-Spirit Child, both commissioned and premiered in London by Lontano.
-The operas have been particularly noted for their prominent use of a mix of classical and non-classical voices in the lead roles.
+She has written extensively for the voice, notably two full-length chamber operas; The Descent of Inanna and Siddhartha-Spirit Child, both commissioned and premiered in London by Lontano.
+The operas are noted for their prominent use of a mix of classical and non-classical voices in the lead roles.

 Jenni has also written orchestral, choral and chamber work, many songs in contemporary classical/extended vocal technique, experimental, pop and folk idioms.
 In 2013 she won an Independent Music Award as the vox populi winner in the instrumental song category for the first movement of her piano duo Between the Octaves, entitled Initiation.

-Jenni ran a salon des artes for eight years (ending 2009) from her home, The Loft, in North London, where she hosted over seventy events, championing many musicians; classical, folk, jazz, Indian, African, Middle Eastern, Chinese, contemporary classical, electronic, post modern, free improvised, ambient, new age and gypsy.
+She ran a salon des artes for eight years (ending 2009) from her home, The Loft, in North London, where she hosted over seventy concerts, championing many musicians; classical, folk, jazz, Indian, African, Middle Eastern, Chinese, contemporary classical, electronic, post modern, free improvisation, ambient, new age, gypsy and more.
 She created a unique space for artists and audiences to gather together.

-2014 saw Jenni complete two new scored works; one a trio for flute, oboe and piano for Trittico, performed at the 1901 Arts Club, Waterloo and another for double ensemble - Ignite/Shiva Nova, working across new classical, jazz and world music, premiered at Kings Place, Kings Cross.
+2014 saw Jenni complete two new scored works; one a trio for flute, oboe and piano for Trittico, performed at the 1901 Arts Club and another for double ensemble - Ignite/Shiva Nova, working across new classical, jazz and world music, premiered at Kings Place.